Alexis Lafrenière: QMJHL

 Lafrenière was selected first overall in the 2017 QMJHL entry draft by Rimouski Océanic.
 In his rookie season, he scored 42 goals, the most goals scored by a rookie since Sidney Crosby in 2004.
 He was awarded the RDS Cup as QMJHL rookie of the year and was named to the First All-Star team.
+In 2019 and 2020, he received the cross-Canadian Hockey League's Player of the Year award, winning out over the Ontario Hockey League (OHL) and Western Hockey League (WHL) most valuable player candidates in both of those years, becoming only the second player ever (joining Sidney Crosby) as a two-time winner of the award.

 NHL

 Following the shortened 2019–20 QMJHL season, Lafrenière was considered the consensus first overall pick for the 2020 NHL Entry Draft having led the league in scoring with 112 points.
 He was eventually drafted first overall by the New York Rangers on October 6, 2020, becoming their first-ever first overall pick in the entry draft era.
 On October 12, Lafrenière signed an entry-level contract with the Rangers.

 On January 14, 2021, Lafrenière made his NHL debut with the New York Rangers, logging one shot on goal in the 4–0 loss to the New York Islanders.
 On January 28, 2021, Lafrenière scored his first NHL goal in a 3–2 overtime win against the Buffalo Sabres.
 He became the first Ranger to score his first career NHL goal in overtime since Mats Zuccarello did on January 5, 2011.
 Lafrenière also became the youngest player in NHL history to score their first career goal in overtime (19 years, 109 days old).
 The only other teenage player to do that was Cody Ceci (also 19) in 2013.

 On May 7, 2022, Lafrenière scored his first career playoff goal during the Game 4 of the Stanley Cup playoffs against the Pittsburgh Penguins.
 At 20 years and 208 days, he became the youngest Ranger with a playoff point since Steven Rice (19 years, 322 days) in 1991.

+On March 30, 2024, Lafrenière recorded his first NHL career hat trick and five-point game in the Rangers' 8–5 win over the Arizona Coyotes.

+On October 25, 2024, Lafrenière signed a seven-year $52.15 million extension with the Rangers.